Encyclopedia of Selected Peaceful Societies

 Gender Relations.
 Until recent decades, while the Ju/’hoansi still subsisted on hunting and foraging in the bush, everyone prized the meat that the men hunted but they really lived on the vegetable foods gathered by the women, which provided 60 to 80 percent of their diet.
 The women thus derived a lot of self-esteem from their contributions to their families.
 The vivacious, self-confident women foraged many miles from the men without weapons, despite the possibility of encountering large predators such as lions and leopards.
 They did not need permission from men or assistance from them in their food-production work.
 Men and women could be absent from the camps for days at a time, so there was no inequality with men being gone while women maintained the home.
 The Ju/’hoansi valued the sexes nearly equally.

 Raising Children.
 The Ju/’hoansi rarely display aggression so their children have little opportunity to emulate aggressive behavior.
 Whenever children do exhibit signs of aggression, adults quickly intervene to diffuse their hostilities.
 They will take children away from a fight and try to distract them rather than lecture or punish them for fighting.
 When they used to live on the land, the close physical proximity of their huts—tightly clustered around central clearings—meant that children seldom got to play away from the ear of an adult, and aggression rarely had a chance to develop.
 In recent decades, these patterns have changed, of course, since most families now live in more permanent homes.
+Many Ju/’hoansi children now attend schools, as a 2011 news story reported, but those schools have numerous problems, such as finding and keeping qualified teachers.

 Social Practices.
 Healing through trance dancing among the Ju/’hoansi is a routine part of their daily existence, a mark of their feelings toward one another, and an important element of support for their egalitarian culture.